SAP/ui5-webcomponents-react/CONTRIBUTING.md

 - Your explanation is clear and complete.
 - You provide example code (preferably by forking this [StackBlitz template](https://stackblitz.com/github/SAP/ui5-webcomponents-react/tree/main/templates/vite-ts?file=src%2FApp.tsx)) and optionally screenshots.

-**For accessibility issues:**

-- You follow the "[Testing Accessibility](https://sap.github.io/ui5-webcomponents/docs/advanced/accessibility/#testing-accessibility)" guidelines and include all relevant information.

 If you meet the above criteria, you can submit issues with our [GitHub issue tracker](https://github.com/SAP/ui5-webcomponents-react/issues/new/choose).
+Please use [labels](#usage-of-labels) to categorize your issue.

 ## Feature Requests

 You can also use the issue tracker to request a new feature or enhancement.
 Even if you want to implement the feature yourself, please first submit an issue detailing your proposal so that we may discuss it with you and the community before moving forward.
+Please use [labels](#usage-of-labels) when creating feature requests.

 ### Usage of Labels